What Justin Bieber & Hailey Baldwin's Family Thinks About the Romance

 When it comes to family events, everyone has to have an opinion.

-The case can certainly be made after Justin Bieber and Hailey Baldwin got legally married at a New York City courthouse this week.
+The case can certainly be made after reports broke that Justin Bieber and Hailey Baldwin got legally married at a New York City courthouse this week.
+(As it stands, Baldwin says the wedding is just "speculation.")

 "They didn't tell anyone they were doing it," a source shared with E!
 News.
 "They are doing a separate ceremony out of the country with a few family members soon as well."